... about NEASC/CIS

-How long does it take to become accredited through CIS?
+How long does it take to become accredited through NEASC?

 Once a school has been granted recognition as a Candidate for Accreditation and has completed necessary preliminary work such as articulating its mission, curriculum, and various policies, the accreditation process takes 12 to 18 months.
 The school involves the entire community in a structured self-study, usually taking a full academic year, that examines every aspect of school life, assesses compliance with the NEASC Standards, and sets goals for school improvement.
 The school submits its self-study to the Commission on Independent Schools and hosts a visiting committee of educators from other member schools appointed by NEASC.
 This committee, usually numbering from 6 to 12 teachers and administrators, validates the self-study, independently assesses the school’s compliance with the Standards, and writes a report to the school and the Commission with commendations and recommendations.
 The Commission reviews the self-study and the report of the visiting committee in determining the school’s accreditation status.
 Schools must meet all Standards to be granted accreditation.